St. James provides support to many community ministries through volunteers and financial assistance.

 SCCAP (South Central Community Action Programs)

-St. James provides financial support to a number of SCCAP programs, such as the Circles Initiative (working to help families move out of poverty), their Food Pantry, and their Homeless Shelter.
+St. James provides financial support to SCCAP’s Circles Initiative (working to help families move out of poverty) and Homeless Shelters; St. James also collects donations to give to their Food Pantry.

 Habitat for Humanity